Thomastown historically known as Grennan is a town in County Kilkenny. This is where the ruins of a medieval fortified Grennan Castle are located.

 So, I stopped to see this castle, because it is like Carlow Castle dated between 1207 and 1213.
 So, the very first of its kind in Ireland.
 It dates from around 1210.

-Stopping just outside Thomastown this area has a few picnic tables and an elevated view of the castle over the River Nore.
+Stopping just outside Thomastown.
+This area has a few picnic tables and an elevated view of the castle over the River Nore.
 There is an information board which has details about the castle.

-Today Grennan Castle is an abandoned place where cattle pass freely through holes in the slowly crumbling castle walls.
+Therefore, today the Castle is an abandoned place where cattle pass freely through holes in the slowly crumbling castle walls.

 There is a fine road bridge which you cross on the road to Inistioge.
 From the lay-by from which you can see Grennan Castle.